Aquatic Resource Education (ARE)

 - Cumberland Library: 6-8 pm Mondays starting on 7/10/2017

 - North Smithfield Public Library: 6-8 pm Mondays starting on 8/7/2017

 Contact 401-539-0019 or firstname.lastname@example.org to register for a program or for further information.

 The RI DEM's Aquatic Resource Education program invites you to 'Come Clam with Me'!
 Learn how to dig for clams, the equipment you need, and the management strategies that have kept Rhode Island in the quahogging industry for so long.
 Sponsored by Rhode Island Fish and Wildlife, long time quahogger Jody King will be introducing people of all ages to the ins and outs of recreational clamming.
 This event is FREE but registration is required and space is limited**.
-To register please fill out the registration form and send it to the address listed, or you can email your information to Kimberly.email@example.com.
-All information must be included in your email.
-You will be notified by email of your registration status.
+For questions, please contact Kimberly Sullivan at Kimberly.email@example.com.

 Join RI DEM’s Aquatic Resource Education Program, United Fly Tyers of Rhode Island, and Trout Unlimited to create your own freshwater bass popper fly.
 All equipment and materials are included.
 This workshop is FREE and open to the public but registration is required.
 Program participants will be invited to a freE fishing day in Carolina RI to try out their new bass popper fly on August 27, 2017.
 To register contact Scott Travers at Scott.firstname.lastname@example.org or 401-539-0016.